Soccer-Wrexham striker Mullin punctures lung in pre-season win over Man Utd | Sports-Games

 Soccer-Wrexham striker Mullin punctures lung in pre-season win over Man Utd

-Wrexham striker Paul Mullin suffered a punctured lung in a 3-1 pre-season friendly win over Manchester United in San Diego, California, on Tuesday after a collision with the opposition's goalkeeper, manager Phil Parkinson said.
+"(It was) a complete misjudgement and a genuine accident with zero malicious intent at all," he said.
+Wrexham's owner, the Hollywood actor Ryan Reynolds, took to messaging platform X, formerly known as Twitter, to wish Mullin a speedy recovery.

-Wrexham striker Paul Mullin suffered a punctured lung in a 3-1 pre-season friendly win over Manchester United in San Diego, California, on Tuesday after a collision with the opposition's goalkeeper, manager Phil Parkinson said.
-Mullin, who was Wrexham's leading scorer last season with 46 goals in all competitions, collided with United's Nathan Bishop when the goalkeeper rushed out to stop a long ball.
+Wrexham striker Paul Mullin suffered a punctured lung during a 3-1 pre-season win over Manchester United on Tuesday, when he collided with the opposition goalkeeper in the pre-season friendly in San Diego, California, manager Phil Parkinson said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)